 Dental Coverage is one of the best values in the world of insurance.

 First, I want you to think about this, people with dental insurance take care of their teeth much more pro-actively than people without.
 Those with dental insurance are 200% more likely to have their preventive work done than those without dental insurance.
+Preventive dental care is incredibly important.
+There are all sorts of health issues where symptoms show up in the mouth first.
+A dentist can make you aware of these issues and get you to another medical professional before things get too serious.
+The mouth is the “canary in the coalmine” when it comes to the body’s health.

-On top of these issues some articles start talking about the skimpy coverage offered by dental insurance.
-Which makes me think the author does not understand dental insurance.
 Dental insurance is just about the only kind of insurance that pays out before something bad happens.
 With medical insurance there are token “Wellness Programs” that the insurer (or most of the time) or employer pay for before disaster strikes, but nothing on the scale of dental.

 Dental Insurance pays for preventive care.
 It would be like a health insurance policy paying for a nutritionist and a gym membership with a physical trainer.
 Why do they do this?
 They do it because prevention matters!
 When you take care of your oral hygiene you are less likely to have cavities.
 You are less likely to need crowns.
 Prevention matters so most dental policies cover preventive care at 100%!